sf219/sfweb/code.md

 comments: false
 ---

-Here I will drop some pages and files I have found interesting.
+Here I will drop some pages and facts I have found interesting.
 Ideally, I would like it to become a curated list of relevant resources available on the internet.
 Let's see how it works in practice.

 ### Research

+My <a href="https://mathscinet.ams.org/mathscinet/freeTools.html?version=2" target="_blank">Erdös number</a> is four: S. Fernández-Menduiña --> F. Pérez-González --> S J Miller --> M. Ram Murty.

 ### Didactical